If your patio has developed black marks which you are struggling to remove, the probability is that your patio is suffering from black spot.

 Fossil Mint – Highly Affected (has the lightest colour and the largest pores, making it the surface that can have the worst incidence of black spot, particularly if laid in damp, shady conditions with a lot of surrounding plant growth.)

 Will pressure washing remove black spot from my patio?

-During the first 2 years after a stone surface has been laid, any Black Spot growth will appear to be simply a surface problem that can be successfully removed by power washing, however this is not removing or killing the spreading hyphae that are within the stone surface.
+During the first 2 years after a stone surface has been laid, any black spot growth will appear to be simply a surface problem that can be successfully removed by power washing.
+This is not removing or killing the spreading hyphae that are within the stone surface, however.

-Over an extended period the hyphae, now well established within the stone surface creates an anchor for the black spot to colonise the stone surface which will become increasingly blackened, and more difficult to clean away.
+Over an extended period the hyphae, now well established within the stone surface, create an anchor for the black spot to colonise the stone surface which will become increasingly blackened, and more difficult to clean away.

 If pressure washing is not effective, what other options are there for removing black spot from my patio?

-The use of a high temperature, low pressure steam cleaner (such as Doff) will kill the black spot but won’t always remove the more stubborn black marks on the stone unfortunately (dead but not removed!)
+The use of a high temperature, low pressure steam cleaner (such as Doff) will kill the black spot but unfortunately will not always remove the more stubborn black marks on the stone.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.